nishikumari790/nishi_portfolio/README.md

 * Practical understanding of portfolio building
 * Improved presentation of data projects

----

-## 🌐 Live Preview

-GitHub Repository: *(Add your GitHub link here)*

----

 ## 👤 Author

 **Nishi Kumari**
 Data Analyst | Python | SQL | Power BI

----

-## 📄 License

-This project is for educational and portfolio use.

----

-⭐ If you like this project, feel free to give a star on GitHub!